Let's Verify Math Questions Step by Step: Experiments

 Furthermore, we conducted a stepwise evaluation from S1 to S5 to assess the contribution of each step to overall performance.
+For example, S3 means we directly evaluate the accuracy of the "Atomic Condition Error" on the entire dataset to assess the ability of models capturing this type of error, rather than evaluate a sample from S1 to S3 and calculate a multi-step accuracy.
 This evaluation aimed to understand how the various stages of the pipeline interact with different model and how they influence performance.
 The results indicate that both non-reasoning and reasoning models exhibit improvements in the early stages (S1\&2 and S3), with notable gains observed in models such as Qwen2.5-7B.
 However, reasoning models, such as QwQ-32B, showed a decline in accuracy during the later stages (S4 and S5).
-This step-wise analysis provides insights into how MathQ-Verify interacts with pipeline stages and reveals that its effectiveness is influenced by the model’s reasoning capabilities and task complexity.
+Note that the decrease here refers to performance relative to the baseline in detecting this error type; it shows that some models perform worse with more stepwise hints.
+S5 reflects only the accuracy of directly detecting this error, unrelated to full question verification accuracy.
+This step-wise analysis provides insights into how the every step in MathQ-Verify performs capturing different kinds of errors.